alex-mngt/quote-invoice-generator/README.md

 This README outlines the necessary steps to get the **quote-invoice-generator** development environment up and running.
 Please follow the instructions carefully to ensure compatibility across different work environments.

+## Manifesto

+This project starts as a POC for running Puppeteer in NextJS Server Actions (for PDF generation) and a first attempt at storing all state in the URL.
+It's also used as a sandbox to research the best way to configure and structure a NextJS App for a fluid development and a robust software.
+Finally, it tries to be a showcase for the state of MY art with these technologies.
+PS : I may really need to generate invoices & quotes but I prefer to spend my time coding this rather than opening Acrobat like any sane person.

 ## Disclaimer

 This project leverages NextJS's new server actions feature in conjunction with Puppeteer.
 Current deployment on Vercel involves a serverless environment which poses compatibility issues with Puppeteer, preventing it from functioning correctly when deployed.
 As such, please be aware that the current intended use-case for this program is strictly for local development and execution.
 Future updates may address this deployment limitation, but for now, ensure to run and test the application locally.